eil00l/documentation-user/sales/overview/main_concepts/introduction.rst

     - Click on opportunities, click on quotation

-    - Come back to customers (breadcrum)
+    - Come back to customers (breadcrumb)

     - Click on customer statement letter